Geometric interactions between bricks and $\tau$-rigidity: Introduction

-\begin{theorem} For an algebra $A$, if two of the three sets $\Irr^i(A)$, $\Irr^b(A)$, and $\Irr^{i\tau}(A)$ are equal, then $\textit{i}\taurigid(A) \subseteq \brick(A)$.
-That being the case, we have: \begin{enumerate} \item $A$ is brick-finite if and only if $A$ is locally representation-directed. \item $A$ is brick-infinite if and only if $A$ admits at least one infinite family of bricks in the same dimension. \end{enumerate} \end{theorem}
+\begin{theorem} Let $A$ be an algebra for which two of the three sets $\Irr^i(A)$, $\Irr^b(A)$, and $\Irr^{i\tau}(A)$ are equal.
+Then, $\textit{i}\taurigid(A) \subseteq \brick(A)$, and furthermore we have: \begin{enumerate} \item $A$ is brick-finite if and only if $A$ is locally representation-directed. \item If $A$ is minimal brick-infinite then $A$ admits (at least) one infinite family of bricks in the same dimension; that is, Conjecture \ref{2nd bBT conj.} holds for $A$. \end{enumerate} \end{theorem}

-In Section \ref{Section:geometric generalization of loc-rep-directed}, we give a more elaborate version of the above implications an derive some interesting consequences of the setting.
-In particular, part $(2)$ of the above theorem allows us to relate the setting of this theorem to an open conjecture on brick-infinite algebras.
-More precisely, in 2019, the first-named author posed the following conjecture and also treated that in his PhD thesis \cite{Mo1}.
-Due to the analogy with the Second Brauer-Thrall theorem, throughout we call the following conjecture the \emph{Second brick-Brauer-Thrall}, and abbreviate it by 2nd bBT.

-\textbf{2nd bBT Conjecture} (\cite{Mo2}): Algebra $A$ is brick-infinite if and only if, for some integer $d$, there are infinitely many modules in $\brick(A)$ of dimension $d$.